 The sales are within the Nenana Ridge Forest Road system, and are all-season accessible via existing forest roads.
-Private property inholdings within the State Forest along the Tanana River are accessed by property owners via the Nenana Ridge Forest Road.
-A winter tourism businesses share access and trail crossings with the proposed access.
+A private parcel along the Parks Highway is approximately 3/4 of a mile northeast of the proposed sale area.
+Private property inholdings within the State Forest along the Tanana River are accessed by property owners via the Nenana Ridge Forest Road